alexfrappier/cancyber_zeek/README.md

 Unbundling complete.
 ```

 The cancyber_zeek.bundle is tar.gz compressed file pre-loaded with your API key and the most recent CanCyber content signatures.
+The bundle includes a manifest that tells zkg that future updates are available from github.com/cancyber/canyber_zeek

   **Or:**